The Hague University of Applied Sciences: International exchanges

 The Hague University of Applied Sciences welcomes around 400 exchange students from 40 nationalities on international exchanges yearly.
 Exchanges with universities in EU member states fall under the Erasmus programme.

 International student exchange programs

-Dependable on the curriculum of a course at The Hague University of Applied Sciences, a lot of students go on exchange in order to study at a partner university.
-In order for students to go to another university, they have to pertain a certain amount of credits to enable themselves to do their exchange.
+Dependable on the curriculum of a course at The Hague University of Applied Sciences, a lot of students go on exchange to study at a partner university.
+For students to go to another university, they have to pertain a certain amount of credits to enable themselves to do their exchange.
 This range and amount of time depends on the various courses The Hague University of Applied Sciences offers.
 This University offers student exchange programs all over the globe.
-These programs are based upon exchange contracts with other universities in order to provide a wide range of opportunities for the students.
+These programs are based upon exchange contracts with other universities to provide a wide range of opportunities for the students.
 Not only partners are added but from time to time partnerships also end which decreases the range of possible exchange destinations.